alexpolt/alexpolt.github.io/src/exceptions.md

   error handling, I always landed with something similar to exceptions.

   You need some registration mechanism on entering a scope to get the best out of RAII.
-  Also exceptions remove that really disturbing *check and return* pattern.
+  Also exceptions remove that obnoxious *check and return* pattern.
   Exceptions make you aware of the cost of a function call, so you are mildly pushed to rearrange your data and algorithms.